dstl/ideaworks/INSTALL.md

 ## Email

+You will need access to provide your instance with email settings so that it can send emails to users (for registration and password reset).
-Depending which fork you use, you might need access to an SMTP server.
-You'll need to know your credentials during the installation/configuration process too so that they're available to Django's mail sending libraries.
-These settings will need to be provided in a file called email_settings.py which gets stored alongside the main django project settings file (it gets pulled in by auth_settings - see that file for more info).
+They will need to be stored in a file called email_settings.py which gets used by Django's mail sending libraries.
+The email_settings.py will need to be stored alongside the main django project settings file (it gets pulled in by auth_settings - see that file for more info).
+I've added a placeholder file to illustrate where the file needs to be and what it needs to contain.
+There is a line in the .gitignore that stops email_settings.* getting pulled up into the public repo.
+The placeholder does not get caught by this line.

+If you cannot provide details for an email server, then you will have to create accounts manually via the django admin interface (`/ideaworks_api/admin/`)

 # Installation